bxparks/rpn83p/USER_GUIDE.md

 Emulating the input system of the HP-42S was surprisingly complex and subtle, and some features and idiosyncrasies of the HP-42S could not be carried over due to incompatibilities with the underlying TI-OS.
+But some features were deliberately implemented differently.
+For example, on the HP-42S, when the input buffer becomes empty after pressing the `<-` backspace button multiple times, or pressing the `CLEAR > CLX` menu button, the cursor disappears and the `X` register is shown as `0.0000`.
+But internally, the HP-42S is in a slightly different state than normal: the Stack Lift is disabled, and entering another number will replace the `0.0000` in the `X` register instead of lifting it up to the `Y` register.
+In RPN83P, when the `DEL` key or the `CLEAR` key is pressed, the `X` register always enters into Edit mode with an empty input buffer, and the cursor will *always* be shown with an empty string.
+The presence of the cursor indicates that the Edit Mode is in effect and that the Stack Lift is disabled.

-I'm not sure that documenting all the corner cases would be useful because it would probably be tedious to read.
+I'm not sure that documenting all the corner cases would be useful in this document because it would probably be tedious to read.
 I hope that the input system is intuitive and self-consistent enough that you can just play around with it and learn how it works.

 ### RPN Stack